-While THC was measured in the breast milk, it’s not clear what this could mean for nursing infants.
+While THC was measured in the breast milk, it’s not clear what this could mean for breastfeeding infants.

 “It remains unclear what exposure to cannabis products during this critical neurobehavioral development period will mean for the infant,” the study concluded.

-However, Hale’s message to cannabis-smoking mothers is the same as it would be to women who smoke tobacco while nursing: Don’t do it.
+However, Hale’s message to cannabis-smoking mothers is the same as it would be to women who smoke tobacco while breastfeeding: Don’t do it.

 “While it’s legal to use cannabis in Colorado, it’s not legal if you’re pregnant or breastfeeding,” said Hale.
 For example, if a blood test reveals any level of THC in a child, the treating physician is obligated under state law to inform child protective services.

 “It’s still a reportable offense,” said study co-author Dr. Teresa Baker, a practicing OB-GYN at Texas Tech University School of Medicine.

 The study noted that there is increased concern among healthcare professionals as more states have legalized medical marijuana.
 Therapeutic use of the drug is now legal in 34 states as well as the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.

 In the past, the drug’s legal status made studies like Hale’s difficult or impossible to conduct.